PRISM: Video Dataset Condensation with Progressive Refinement and Insertion for Sparse Motion: Conclusion

 Suppose

 Then, for every convex combination

 the following inequality holds:

 Consequently, no first-order update obtained by modifying only the two endpoint frames can decrease \(\mathcal{L}\) at \(s_t\); the loss is stationary or strictly increasing along every such direction.
-Therefore, \(s_t\) must be promoted to the key frame set and directly optimized to enable further loss minimization. \end{lemma}
+Therefore, \(s_t\) must be promoted to the key-frame set and directly optimized to enable further loss minimization. \end{lemma}

 \emph{Proof.} By the bilinearity of the inner product,

 Applying the assumption \(\langle g_t, g_i \rangle < 0\), we obtain

 and similarly,